lolmaxz/staff-handbooks/docs/general-handbook/staff-roles/event-positions/event-roles.md

 - Manage event participants.
 - Create/Hype up event announcements.
 - Create general good vibes during events.
-- Required to submit their availability template by Friday each week (see "Scheduling Procedures" in the Event Staff Handbook for more details).
+- Required to submit their availability template by Friday each week (see [Scheduling Procedures](event-staff-handbook/Hosts/scheduling-procedures) for more details).
 - Responsible for pairing up with security for events.
 - Enforce rules during events if security is unavailable.